-Energy and Emissions Status Reduce energy consumption by 5% of our 2019 levels Energy use increased 1.73% from 2019 levels.
-Reduce greenhouse gas emissions by 5% of our 2019 levels Our emissions increased by 2.64% in 2021.
+Energy and Emissions Status Reduce energy consumption by 5% of our 2019 levels Energy use decreased 18.6% from 2019 levels.
+Reduce greenhouse gas emissions by 5% of our 2019 levels Our emissions decreased 19.24% in 2022 from 2019 levels.
 Evaluate and implement low-cost efficiency measures On-going Obtain 50% of procured energy contracts providing energy from renewable sources by 2025 We achieved this goal in 2021 Monitor and set goals for 100% of properties in Energy Star Portfolio Manager Data collection and integration is in progress.